carbon-language/carbon-lang/clang/docs/UsersManual.rst

 Overrides the target address space map with a fake map.
-This allows adding explicit address space IDs to the bitcode for non-segmented memory architectures that don't have separate IDs for each of the OpenCL logical address spaces by default.
+This allows adding explicit address space IDs to the bitcode for non-segmented memory architectures that do not have separate IDs for each of the OpenCL logical address spaces by default.
 Passing ``-ffake-address-space-map`` will add/override address spaces of the target compiled for with the following values:
 ``1-global``, ``2-constant``, ``3-local``, ``4-generic``.
 The private address